vishalquetzal/quetzalwill/_posts/2017-06-11-the-double-barreled-vajra.md

 <p>As you know, 21 grams of unknown mass is lost from the human body at the time of death.
 Science has no clue to what this might be.
 Aghoris live and work with this energy.
 With so many years of accumulated prana, our Double-Barreled Vajra is loaded with the wildest variety of metaphysical "grape shot" imaginable.
 Think of our Vajra as a cosmic canon.
 We put everything in there, all of the suffering and horror, but also a desire for justice.
 It is pointed back at them.
 May all of the terror of the victims, refined and purified in the fire of Brahma, swim back upstream to the minds who planned this genocide."</p>

-<a href="https://quetzalwill.github.io/quetzalwill/tantric-rebellion-and-kundalini.pdf">"Download "The Quetzal Will - Tantric Rebellion and Kundalini"</a>
+excerpt from "The Quetzal Will - Tantric Rebellion and Kundalini"</a>

 .